Delaware River Watershed Protection Fund: Capital Grants

 - Capital Grants for the purchase of land and easements to permanently protect important watershed lands;

 The Fund makes two types of capital grants.
 For parcels that are currently, or will be restored to, at least 90% natural cover, applicants can apply for a Forestland Capital Grant.
 Farm Buffer Capital Grants support protection of the forested areas along the streams of active farms that are either permanently protected or will be protected.

-Forestland and Farm Buffer Grants cover a portion of the cost of purchasing land or easements and may also cover transactional costs, including cost of appraisals, surveys, title, Farm Conservation plans, environmental assessments and non-staff legal expenses, with the latter not to exceed 2% of the parcel’s Fair Market Value.
-If such expenses are defrayed later by another source, the capital grant will be reduced accordingly.
+Forestland and Farm Buffer Grants cover a portion of the cost of purchasing land or easements and may also cover transaction costs, including cost of appraisals, surveys, title, Farm Conservation plans, environmental assessments and non-staff legal expenses, with the latter not to exceed 2% of the parcel’s Fair Market Value.
+If such transaction expenses are defrayed by another source before closing, the capital grant will be reduced accordingly.

 The Fund awards capital grants for land protection in designated focus areas within the following five watershed clusters:

 - Pocono and Kittatinny;

 - Upper Lehigh;